akinolu52/vagrant-wordpress/README.md

 1. Pick a ubuntu image greater than 20

     ```bash
-    vagrant init jacobw/fedora35-arm64
+    vagrant init spox/ubuntu-arm
     ```

 2. Set the public and private network

-3. Set the ram size needed for the server
+3. Set the ram size needed for the server to 1.5GB and above

 4. Install the image and login to vagrant